 Eligible professionals (EPs) must attest YES to having conducted or reviewed a HIPAA security risk analysis (SRA) in accordance with the requirements under 45 CFR 164.308(a)(1), including addressing the security (to include encryption) of data stored in Certified EHR Technology in accordance with requirements in 45 CFR 164.312(a)(2)(iv) and 45 CFR 164.306(d)(3), and implement security updates as necessary and correct identified security deficiencies as part of the EP’s risk management process.

 EPs must conduct the security risk analysis upon installation of CEHRT or upon upgrade to a new Edition of certified EHR Technology.
 The initial security risk analysis and testing may occur prior to the beginning of the first EHR reporting period using that certified EHR technology.
-In subsequent years, a provider must review the security risk analysis of the CEHRT and the administrative, physical, and technical safeguards implemented, and make updates to its analysis as necessary, but at least once per EHR reporting period.
+In subsequent years, a provider must review the security risk analysis of the CEHRT and the administrative, physical, and technical safeguards implemented, and make updates to its analysis as necessary, and/or at least once per EHR reporting period.

 The SRA or review can be performed anytime during the calendar year, even if outside the reporting period, but cannot extend into the following year.